 Working at the Intersection of Systems Science and Public Health

-I am a first-year PhD Student in the Division of Computational and Data Sciences at Washington University in St. Louis.
+I am a PhD Student in the Division of Computational and Data Sciences at Washington University in St. Louis.
 My research interests are at the frontier of Systems Science and Public Health.
-During my first research rotation with Ross Hammond, I worked on agent-based models of COVID-19.
-During my second rotation with Jr-Shin Li, I am applying control theory to agent-based modeling, with a focus on creating tools for Public Health solutions.
+My active projects are:

 I completed my Bachelor’s degree in Systems Science and Engineering, and my Master’s in Systems Science and Mathematics at WashU in 2018.
 Before my PhD, I was an economic and health outcomes consultant at Analysis Group in Denver, Colorado, and Chicago, Illinois.